Jewish education: Modernity

 Education researchers have discussed how contemporary Orthodox Jewish education addresses challenges posed by contradictions between rabbinic literature and external historical sources.
 Five key tools have been identified—exclusion, allegorization, synthesis, accommodation, and rejection—that educators can use to reconcile these discrepancies while maintaining respect for tradition and intellectual integrity.
 The choice of method depends on the educational context, audience, and school culture, with strictly Orthodox settings favoring exclusion or allegorization to preserve rabbinic authority, and Modern Orthodox or academic environments being more open to synthesis, accommodation, or even rejection of certain claims.
-This line of research stresses the importance of balancing the Jewish value of seeking truth with communal norms, enabling educators to navigate complex historical questions in a way that strengthens students’ faith and critical thinking.
+This line of research stresses the importance of balancing the Jewish value of seeking truth with communal norms, enabling educators to navigate complex historical questions in a way that strengthens students' faith and critical thinking.
 Such an approach can be a valuable resource for understanding how Orthodox Jewish education engages with historical and theological challenges in the modern era.

 There have been many changes in the yeshivas due to the advancement of technology.
 This includes the use of online libraries of Torah studies, which became popular during the 2020 COVID-19 pandemic as many yeshivas were forced to pivot online.
 This created a new model of Torah study that blends traditional and modern traditions.
 The funding of these modern schools rely on donations, which means that yeshivas do not have a strong stable financial stability.
 Non-orthodox streams have yeshivot also, although these are intended (almost entirely) for Rabbinic preparation.
 Their syllabi similarly depart from the traditional ideals.

+A 2023 census of supplemental Jewish education in the United States and Canada reported that enrollment in Hebrew schools fell by at least 45 percent between 2006 and 2020, even as the estimated number of Jewish children in the United States increased.
+The report also identified growth in some nontraditional programs and in schools operated by the Chabad-Lubavitch movement; Chabad's share of supplemental-school enrollment CKids rose from 4 percent to 10 percent, and its share of schools from 13 percent to 21 percent, during the same period.